"Dreaming of Mauritius's sunny shores? May is the sweet spot for beach weather. Relax on the sand and forget the world for a while."

 Why Visit Mauritius?

-Mauritius mesmerizes as the Indian Ocean's luxury island paradise where turquoise lagoons protected by coral reefs lap white-sand beaches fringed with palm trees, the Seven Colored Earths' geological oddity displays rainbow-hued dunes, and Le Morne's UNESCO-listed mountain peninsula hosts kitesurfing while honoring escaped slaves who jumped rather than be recaptured.
+Mauritius mesmerizes as the Indian Ocean's definitive luxury island paradise, where impossibly turquoise lagoons protected by encircling coral barrier reefs lap powder-white beaches fringed with swaying palm trees and casuarina pines, the bizarre Seven Colored Earths geological phenomenon displays rainbow-hued volcanic sand dunes in red, brown, violet, green, and blue, and Le Morne's dramatic UNESCO-listed 556-meter mountain peninsula hosts world-class kitesurfing while honoring escaped slaves (maroons) who, according to Creole oral tradition, allegedly leapt from the cliffs rather than face recapture after emancipation was proclaimed.
 This volcanic island nation (pop.
-1.3 million, 2,040 km²) floating 2,000km off Africa's east coast delivers postcard perfection—luxury resorts occupy entire coves, sugarcane fields blanket interior plateaus, and Hindu temples neighbor mosques reflecting multicultural harmony where Indian, African, Chinese, and European populations coexist peacefully.
+1.3 million, 2,040 km² total including outer islands) floating 2,000 kilometers off Africa's southeast coast in isolation delivers postcard perfection at every turn—all-inclusive luxury resorts occupy entire private coves with dedicated beach access, endless sugarcane plantations blanket the interior central plateau, and colorful Hindu temples with elaborate gopurams neighbor grand mosques and Catholic churches reflecting remarkable multicultural harmony where Indian-origin majority (68%), African Creole, Chinese, and European Franco-Mauritian populations coexist peacefully.

 What to Do